- Maturite latin-science, Collège St. Michel, Fribourg

 It is with great sadness that the College of Environmental Design reports the passing of Jean-Pierre Protzen, Professor Emeritus, in Switzerland on January 10, 2021.
 His wife, Elsbeth, died a few days prior. https://ced.berkeley.edu/events-media/news/ced-professor-emeritus-jean-pierre-protzen-and-wife-elsbeth-protzen-have-died

-Professor Protzen is author of Inca Architecture and Construction at Ollantaytambo and several other publications on design theory and methods, Inca architecture, and construction techniques.
+Professor Protzen was author of Inca Architecture and Construction at Ollantaytambo and several other publications on design theory and methods, Inca architecture, and construction techniques.
 Honors include research fellowships from the Swiss National Science Foundation and the University of California, and an International Architecture Book Award.
-Professor Protzen teaches courses on design theories and methods, logics of design, and research methods.
-Current research interests include the logics of design, design, planning, and construction principles of ancient civilizations, particularly Pre-Columbian South America.
-Recent research includes the architecture and construction of the Tiwanaku in Bolivia and Tambo Colorado in Peru.
+Professor Protzen taught courses on design theories and methods, logics of design, and research methods.
+Research interests included the logics of design, design, planning, and construction principles of ancient civilizations, particularly Pre-Columbian South America.
+Most recent research included the architecture and construction of the Tiwanaku in Bolivia and Tambo Colorado in Peru.

 - Selected Publications